wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    completed registration templates, which MAY be expanded with additional information.
 These completed templates are intended to go in the body of the document, not in the IANA Considerations section.
-   The RFC SHOULD include any attributes defined.
+   The RFC MUST include the syntax and semantics of any extension-specific attributes that may be provided in a Link header field advertising the extension.

 ### Guidance for Designated Experts